codetotti/cloudify-nodecellar-docker-example/README.md

 The Openstack is slightly different than what we have described:

 * Creates a virtual machine in Openstack.
 * Installs Docker on the virtual machine.
+(However, this is not supported.
+There is POC workaround in the blueprint.
+But in principle, users should bring a image in Openstack with Docker preinstalled and the agent user added to the Docker group.)
 * Pulls the respective images and runs the containers on the virtual machine.
 * Creates two security groups: Nodecellar, and Mongo, and attaches them to the manager.
 * There is a cloudify.relationships.connected_to relationship between the Nodecellar and Mongo security groups, which might strike you as odd.
 This is a temporary work-around for an Openstack issue where simultaneously connecting security groups to a server might fail without an error.
 This work-around creates a dependency between these security groups to make sure that one is attached first, and then the other.